michaelsoriano/barebones/README.md

 Barebones is a starter theme for WordPress running ReactJS.
 It is designed to get you up to speed in writing JS single page applications and WordPress' REST api.
 A complete tutorial on how this theme is built can be found [here](http://michaelsoriano.com/wordpress-theme-react-part-1-setup/).

+By core WordPress functionality I mean the following:

+* Single Post
+* Post Meta
+* Comments
+* Comment form
+* Archive (with paging)
+* Category
+* Search results (with paging)
+* Search form

 This repo contains the "react-src" portion of the theme only.
 When you clone, you have to take extra steps for it to work.
 Continue below: